HexianWang0o0/FSDIformer/readme.md

-# 🌬️ A Novel Deep Learning Wind Power Forecasting Model
+# 🌬️ A Novel Frequency Sparse Downsampling Interaction Transformer for Wind Power Forecasting

 This project proposes a novel deep learning architecture for accurate wind power forecasting.
 It leverages historical data, advanced neural network design, and scalable training scripts to deliver strong performance across various wind farm scenarios.

+## 📄 Our paper has been published in *Energy*: [Read here](https://doi.org/xxx)

 ## 🚀 Get Started